 The strongest level of isolation is to deploy a dedicated plan for a tenant.
 This dedicated plan ensures that the tenant has full use of all of the server resources that are allocated to that plan.

-This approach enables you to scale your solution to provide performance isolation for each tenant, and to avoid the Noisy Neighbor problem.
+This approach enables you to scale your solution to provide performance isolation for each tenant and avoid the Noisy Neighbor problem.
 However, it also has a higher cost because the resources aren't shared with multiple tenants.
 Also, you need to consider the maximum number of plans that can be deployed into a single Azure resource group.

 Apps per tenant with shared plans

-• Cost efficiency: By sharing your hosting infrastructure, you can generally reduce your overall costs per tenant.
+Cost efficiency: By sharing your hosting infrastructure, you can generally reduce your overall costs per tenant.

-• Separation of configuration: Each tenant's app can have its own domain name, TLS certificate, access restrictions, and token authorization policies applied.
+Separation of configuration: Each tenant's app can have its own domain name, TLS certificate, access restrictions, and token authorization policies applied.

-• Separation of upgrades: Each tenant's application binaries can be upgraded independently of other apps on the same plan.
+Separation of upgrades: Each tenant's application binaries can be upgraded independently of other apps on the same plan.
 However, because the plan's compute resources are shared, the apps might be subject to the Noisy Neighbor problem.
 Additionally, there are limits to how many apps can be deployed to a single plan.

-• Shared apps
+Shared apps

 You can also consider deploying a shared application on a single plan.
 This tends to be the most cost-efficient option, and it requires the least operational overhead because there are fewer resources to manage.
 You can scale the overall plan based on load or demand, and all tenants sharing the plan will benefit from the increased capacity.

-It's important to be aware of the App Service quotas and limits, such as the maximum number of custom domains that can be added to a single app, and the maximum number of instances of a plan that can be provisioned.
+It's important to be aware of the App Service quotas and limits, such as the maximum number of custom domains that can be added to a single app and the maximum number of instances of a plan that can be provisioned.

 Host APIs